silverstripe/silverstripe-environmentcheck/README.md

 ### Using other environment check suites

-"health" and "check" are the only environment check suites that we use because they aren

 If you want to use the same UI as dev/health and dev/check, you can create an `EnvironmentChecker` object.
 This class is a `RequestHandler` and so can be returned from an action handler.
 The first argument to the `EnvironmentChecker` constructor is the suite name.
 For example:

 	class DevHealth extends Controller {